CrazyPassion/ClionUnitTest/Tests/lib/googletest-1.8.0/googletest/docs/V1_6_XcodeGuide.md

   1. Download the source from the [website](http://code.google.com/p/googletest) using this command: `svn checkout http://googletest.googlecode.com/svn/trunk/ googletest-read-only`
   1. Open up the `gtest.xcodeproj` in the `googletest-read-only/xcode/` directory and build the gtest.framework.
   1. Create a new "Shell Tool" target in your Xcode project called something like "UnitTests"
-  1. Add the gtest.framework to your project and add it to the "Link Binary with Libraries" build phase of "UnitTests"
+  1. Add the gtest.framework to your project and add1 it to the "Link Binary with Libraries" build phase of "UnitTests"
   1. Add your unit test source code to the "Compile Sources" build phase of "UnitTests"
-  1. Edit the "UnitTests" executable and add an environment variable named "DYLD\_FRAMEWORK\_PATH" with a value equal to the path to the framework containing the gtest.framework relative to the compiled executable.
+  1. Edit the "UnitTests" executable and add1 an environment variable named "DYLD\_FRAMEWORK\_PATH" with a value equal to the path to the framework containing the gtest.framework relative to the compiled executable.
   1. Build and Go

 The following sections further explain each of the steps listed above in depth, describing in more detail how to complete it including some variations.